vsowjanyarani/doc/README.md

  ![prom](https://github.com/vsowjanyarani/doc/blob/main/prome.png?raw=true:"prometheus")

   ## Components Used In Prometheus Server
-  NodeExporter -its a deamonset ,it runs on every node in the eks cluster and stores metrics of the node in the prometheus server.
+  NodeExporter -its a deamonset ,it runs on every node in the eks cluster and stores metrics of the node in the prometheus server database.

-  AlertManager- it will handle the alerts.
+  AlertManager- it will handle the alerts rules.
   ## Installation
   Create a namespace monitoring in eks-cluster and deploy Promethues and grafana using promethushelm repository and grafanahelm repository from helm community.
   Refer the below links